hamedor/voice-of-youth/README.md

 * User ability to edit his profile.
 * ~~Make articles list query smaller by not to query article main content.
 Now article main content contains in article list query to implenment reading time.
 Accordingly, reading time will be inside specific article.~~
 * Views counter for article.
-* Rewrite structure of commentaries to 'commentary => array of answers on commentary'.
+* ~~Rewrite structure of commentaries to 'commentary => array of answers on commentary'.~~
 * Likes and pagination for commentaries.

 Update 0.2.0
 * Greatly increased speed of loading news list by refuse of query main content there.
 Main content now downloading inside specific article.
 Reading time calculating same there.

+Update 0.2.2
+* Rewrited structore of commentaries to 'commentary => array of answers on commentary', Each answer on commentary contains text and name of author of commentary, which it was answered.